DEFRA/water-abstraction-team/jobs/service.md

 There is a CSV file (`gauging-stations/gauging-stations.csv`) held in the `wabs3-maintenance` bucket which contains a list of gauging stations.

 Every 6 hours this job checks for changes and either inserts or updates the changes.
 It is also pointless for exactly the same reasons as [Charge Categories Sync](#charge-categories-sync)!

+### Licence not in charge version workflow

+- **request** N/A
+- **Schedule** Every 6th hour of the day (00:00, 06:00, 12:00, and 18:00)

+We _think_ this job looks for licences that do not have a charge version.
+For those it finds it creates a `water.charge_version_workflow` record.
+We as yet have had no need to interact with this table so we don't know what then happens with the information.

 ### Refresh event